segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 | `Payment Info Entered`  | `payment_info_submitted`            | A user has submitted their payment information                      |
 | `Order Completed`       | `checkout_completed`                | A user has completed a purchase                                     |

-You can control which `track()` and `page()` events to send to Segment via the 'Manage events' section in the Shopify App User Interface.
+You can control which Track and Page events to send to Segment in the 'Manage events' section of the Shopify App User Interface.
 ![Screenshot of the Manage events settings section.](images/manage_events.png)

 ## Page context data